shayananique/shayananique.com/content/press.md

 *Hint: 0X-04-19XX*

-*We disregard one sided justice and We don't use family as weakness and We don't hire targeted offenders to molest others.*
+*We disregard one sided justice and We don't use family as weakness and We don't hire targeted offenders to molest others especially women.*

 **Welcome to the West Circle**